hyperledger-archives/fabric/sdk/node/README.md

 ## Getting Set Up

+#### Setting up the testing environment
+From your command line terminal, move to the `devenv` subdirectory of your workspace environment.
+Log into a Vagrant terminal by executing the following command:

+    vagrant ssh

+Build the <b>Certificate Authority (CA)</b> server with the commands below:

+    cd $GOPATH/src/github.com/hyperledger/fabric/membersrvc
+    go build

+Before running the <b>Certificate Authority (CA)</b> server, clear our any old crypto material out of the `/var/hyperledger/production` directory.

+    rm -rf /var/hyperledger/production
+    ./membersrvc

+Next, enable the security and privacy settings on the peer by setting `security.enabled` and `security.privacy` settings to `true` inside the [core.yaml](https://github.com/hyperledger/fabric/blob/master/peer/core.yaml).
+Then build and run the peer with the following steps.

+From your command line terminal, move to the `devenv` subdirectory of your workspace environment.
+Log into a Vagrant terminal by executing the following command:

+    vagrant ssh

+Build and run the peer process with the commands below.

+    cd $GOPATH/src/github.com/hyperledger/fabric/peer
+    go build
+    ./peer node start

+We also assume that the peer is running at security level 256, which is the default value.

 ### Building the client SDK
 From your command line terminal, move to the `devenv` subdirectory of your workspace environment.
 Log into a Vagrant terminal by executing the following command: